 Second is the printing in blue at the bottom of the rear cover (which by the way has a very nice glossy finish on both sides):

 This South East Asian edition also comes with an original black paper inner sleeve:

 To compare the differences, here’s the US release:

-Notice that Side 2, Track 4 has ‘Those Were The Days’ in place of ‘Someone To Watch Over Me’ which is found on the UK and and South East Asian pressings.
+Also, as already mentioned, that Side 2, Track 4 has ‘Those Were The Days’ in place of ‘Someone To Watch Over Me’ which is found on the UK and and South East Asian pressings.
 Here are the US labels: